erl987/personalfme/README.md

 ## Supported platforms
-* Raspberry Pi OS 10 (Raspberry Pi 2 Model B and higher, only Raspberry Pi 3 Model B is actually tested)
+* Raspberry Pi OS 11 (Raspberry Pi 2 Model B and higher, only Raspberry Pi 3 Model B is actually tested)
-* Debian 10 Buster
+* Debian 11 Bullseye
-* Ubuntu 20.04 LTS
+* Ubuntu 22.04 LTS
-* Windows 10, 8.1 and 7
+* Windows 11, 10, 8.1

-Previous versions of Linux are no longer supported.
-They can only be used with a previous version of *PersonalFME*.
+Previous versions of Linux are no longer supported, they can only be used with a previous version of *PersonalFME*.
+Windows 7 is no longer supported.

 ## Webpage
 http://www.personalfme.de